Belgian girl becomes Europe's youngest coronavirus victim: media

 Overall, Belgium’s death toll rose by 98 to a total of 705 people on Tuesday.
 The country reported 876 new cases of COVID-19, bringing the total number of confirmed infections to 12,775.

 Some 4,920 people were hospitalized, meaning around a half of the medical services’ capacity was taken up by the coronavirus.
-Belgium expects the spread of the virus to peak in the coming days and weeks. [nL8N2BJ7CO]
+Belgium expects the spread of the virus to peak in the coming days and weeks.

 Reporting by Marine Strauss; Editing by Mike Collett-White